a-fink/react-flags-project/README.md

 ## Possible Future Improvements
 - Further split out container components from presentational components
 - Add additional filtering options (sub-region)
+- Make filtering menu hide when clicking elsewhere on the page, and have filter options indicate if they are active
 - Add additional search options (capital, language, country code, etc.)
 - Add search functionality to the single country view
 - Store last search parameters used on main page so when back button is clicked the same results display